+If your rule configuration is different, you can create the rule by clicking “Add Rule”.

+Below “Rule”, you can choose “SSH” or “RDP”, depending on the rule that you do not have.

+Below “Remote”, choose “Security Group”.

+Click “Add” and you are finished.

 2.3.2 Check the Windows-VM running [Optional]

-Select the instance webpage (click the instance name) and press the console to access the VM directly [username: ncl_win64_pro, password 123 ] , confirm the remote desktop has been enabled:
+Select the instance webpage (click the instance name) and press the console tab to access the VM directly [username: ncl_win64_pro, password 123 ] :